AxaFrance/react-toolkit/README.md

   - [Html/Css Documentation](https://axaguildev.github.io?target=react_toolkit_storybook)

 - React :
-  - Components are statless by default
+  - Components are stateless by default
-  - Some higher component levels are statefull but feel free to use the stateless ones if it does not fit to your use case
+  - Some higher component levels are stateful but feel free to use the stateless ones if it does not fit to your use case
   - [React documentation](https://axaguildev.github.io?target=react_toolkit_design)

 ## Contribute